Ruby (programming language): Semantics and philosophy

-Matsumoto has said that Ruby is designed for programmer productivity and fun, following the principles of good user interface design.
-At a Google Tech Talk in 2008 Matsumoto further stated, "I hope to see Ruby help every programmer in the world to be productive, and to enjoy programming, and to be happy.
+Matsumoto stated that Ruby is designed for programmer productivity and fun, following the principles of good user interface design.
+At a Google Tech Talk in 2008 he said, "I hope to see Ruby help every programmer in the world to be productive, and to enjoy programming, and to be happy.
 That is the primary purpose of Ruby language."
 He stresses that systems design needs to emphasize human, rather than computer, needs:

 Matsumoto has said his primary design goal was to make a language that he himself enjoyed using, by minimizing programmer work and possible confusion.
 He has said that he had not applied the principle of least astonishment (POLA) to the design of Ruby; in a May 2005 discussion on the newsgroup comp.lang.ruby, Matsumoto attempted to distance Ruby from POLA, explaining that because any design choice will be surprising to someone, he uses a personal standard in evaluating surprise.
 If that personal standard remains consistent, there would be few surprises for those familiar with the standard.

 Matsumoto defined it this way in an interview:

-Ruby is object-oriented: every value is an object, including classes and instances of types that many other languages designate as primitives (such as integers, booleans, and "null").
-Variables always hold references to objects.
+Ruby is object-oriented: every value is an object, including classes and instances of types that many other languages designate as primitives (such as integers, Booleans, and "null").
+Because everything in Ruby is an object, everything in Ruby has certain built-in abilities called methods.
 Every function is a method and methods are always called on an object.
 Methods defined at the top level scope become methods of the Object class.
 Since this class is an ancestor of every other class, such methods can be called on any object.
 They are also visible in all scopes, effectively serving as "global" procedures.
 Ruby supports inheritance with dynamic dispatch, mixins and singleton methods (belonging to, and defined for, a single instance rather than being defined on the class).
 Though Ruby does not support multiple inheritance, classes can import modules as mixins.

 Ruby has been described as a multi-paradigm programming language: it allows procedural programming (defining functions/variables outside classes makes them part of the root, 'self' Object), with object orientation (everything is an object) or functional programming (it has anonymous functions, closures, and continuations; statements all have values, and functions return the last evaluation).
-It has support for introspection, reflection and metaprogramming, as well as support for interpreter-based threads.
+It has support for introspection, reflective programming, metaprogramming, and interpreter-based threads.
 Ruby features dynamic typing, and supports parametric polymorphism.

 According to the Ruby FAQ, the syntax is similar to Perl's and the semantics are similar to Smalltalk's, but the design philosophy differs greatly from Python's.